-Cannabis has been enjoying a major wave of acceptance in recent years.
+Cannabis instead of painkillers have been enjoying a major wave of acceptance in recent years.
 Most Western countries now consider some forms of cannabis to be legal.
 Those who don’t are under pressure from medical organizations and citizens to legalize it.
 In the United States, more than half of the states have legalized medical marijuana.
 It is also legal for patients of chronic pain who have been prescribed cannabis as a treatment to use it in Washington D.C.

 Why Painkillers Are Not As Safe As They Seem